vishwasprabhu/Streamlit_NYC_collisions/README.md

 # Streamlit_NYC_collisions
-Interactive web hosting application with streamlit for NYC collisions dataset with interactive visualizations using plotly express
+Interactive web hosting application with streamlit for NYC collisions dataset with interactive visualizations using plotly express and hosted on aws ec2 instance.

 This is a project based out of coursera!
 Huge thanks to instructor Snehan Kekre.